Smoky Pulled Pork, without a smoker

 Actually, now that I think about it… it’s kind of funny that I’ve been posting about meat.
 During my independence-seeking college years, I swore off red meat, among other things.
 If I remember correctly, I adamantly refused beef and pork during that health nut phase (which my mama still scolds me for.)
 Funny how pork has since had an image revamp and become the “other white meat” – yeah, okay, that probably doesn’t include pork shoulder/butt.
 But still.
 Pork has come a long way.

-I still favor poultry and seafood, but I’ll totally fill my plate with these pulled pork sandwiches when they come calling.
-I’m serious – this pulled pork is full of flavor, with an awesome dry rub that sits on it overnight before cooking.
+This pulled pork is full of flavor, with an awesome dry rub that sits on it overnight before cooking.
 The only challenge is that you’ll need to plan for that night of marinading.

 The best part of this pulled pork is that you will get such big flavor and tender and fall-off-the-bone-goodness, all with little effort once everything is in your slow cooker.
 Just turn on that sweet little cooker early in the morning, and dinner is ready when you get home!